How to plan a budget wedding that looks expensive and is still the best day ever

 Pub and bar function rooms, such as Oh So Social are great if they're not a wedding venue.

-Some bars will let you use the venue for free if you spend enough on drinks, or you could use the local village hall.
-For example, Iford Village Hall in Sussex near Brighton is just £1500 for 3 days.
+Some bars will let you use the venue for free if you spend enough on drinks.

 Brewery/Taproom